arrow-progressAutomations in Suptask

 • When a ticket is created in Inbox Y, set the status of the ticket to In Progress automatically.

-How to activate Automations
+How to access Automations

-Automation Rules
+Automation Actions

 The automation rules are dynamic, allowing you to customize automation to your need.